 2.5 Energy: Model Design showing sources of Renewable Energy and Non-Renewable Energy.

 3. Survival Skills

 There were exhibitions from outside organisations under 5 general themes:

-To Find out more, and to join the Eco Schools Programme, Contact: The Programme Coordinator,
+To Find out more about the Eco Schools Programme, and get involved, contact: